Raptors overcome sluggish start, beat Hornets for fourth straight win

+The streaking Toronto Raptors more or less had their fourth straight win locked up by halftime.
+And that was before DeMar DeRozan got hot.

-DeMar DeRozan scored 18 of his 28 points after halftime and the Toronto Raptors overcame a slow start to beat the Charlotte Hornets 129-111 on Wednesday night for their fourth straight win.
+DeRozan scored 18 of his 28 points after halftime and the Raptors overcame a slow start to beat the Charlotte Hornets 129-111 on Wednesday night for their fourth straight win.

-Serge Ibaka scored 15 of his 24 points in the first half for Toronto, and OG Anunoby shot 6 of 7 from beyond the arc while scoring 20 points.
 Toronto has won 10 of 11 and is in third place in the Eastern Conference.

+"We kept it going," Raptors guard Kyle Lowry said.
+"It's really good when we get nights like this."

+Serge Ibaka led the charge in the first half when he scored 15 of his 24 points.
+Rookie OG Anunoby shot 6 of 7 from beyond the arc and scored a career-high 20 points.

 The Hornets got a career-best 32 points from reserve Jeremy Lamb but lost for the 11th time in 13 games.